OrderTango/ProjectDRF/README.md

     `pip install requirements.txt`

 a4.
+Change email in settings.py

+a5.
 Install redis on your computer and run it.

-a5.
+a6.
 Run server.

     `python manage.py/runserver`